 Our company’s anti-counterfeiting operations are driven by intelligence-led decisions to identify, prioritize and aggressively pursue criminal enterprises responsible for the manufacture and distribution of counterfeit and other illicit medications, and to identify and enable meaningful enforcement actions against those offenders.

+Suspected counterfeit products are reported to our company by patients, providers and from internal and other healthcare stakeholders.
 We respond to every notification of suspected counterfeit or illicit medicine, in alignment with local regulatory requirements and in support of our global patient-safety mission.
 We also proactively conduct threat assessments and other risk-based operations to identify offenses that threaten the health and safety of patients.
 These proactive activities are intended to identify, assess and develop effective enforcement actions for high-value targets engaged in illegal activities involving our products that have the potential for negative patient-safety impact.

-To support and enable enforcement actions, we partner with law enforcement agencies to detect and respond to threats from counterfeit products.
-This includes working with U.S. authorities on the importation of counterfeit pharmaceuticals and with EU authorities on the importation and/or transshipment of counterfeit pharmaceuticals through the EU.
+To support and enable enforcement actions, we partner with law enforcement agencies to detect and respond to threats due to counterfeit products.
+This includes working with U.S. authorities on the importation of counterfeit pharmaceuticals and with EU authorities on the importation and/or trans-shipment of counterfeit pharmaceuticals through the EU.
 Working with customs authorities, we have helped identify high-risk ports, borders and postal depots, and have provided a framework of action for use by customs authorities to detect and respond to counterfeit activities.
 This training enables customs agents to identify suspicious pharmaceutical shipments and take appropriate actions to detain suspicious shipments and/or have suspect products analyzed.

 We are committed to cooperating with relevant government agencies, other pharmaceutical manufacturers, wholesalers, distributors, health professionals, consumer groups and key related organizations in fighting the problem of counterfeit pharmaceutical products and in educating the public about the risks of counterfeit products and how to protect against them.